ldmweb/SQA_final_assignment/DOC.md

 -> Survey 'name_of_the_new_survey' created successfully
 ```

 2. `addQestionSurvey(self, name, question)` allow to add a question to a survey.
-10 questions maximum per surveys :
+10 questions maximum per survey :

 ```
 MyController.addQestionSurvey("My new survey", "My new question")